markwylde/udp-responder/README.md

 udpResponder.open()

-// You can stop broadcasting by calling destroy
+// You can stop everything by calling close
 // udpResponder.close()
 ```